-Our nurse anesthesia program is well-known in the United States, and is now becoming known across the world.
+Our nurse anesthesia program is well-known in the United States, and across the world.
 In 2005, we hosted two visitors from the Kigali Health Institute in Rwanda.
 Dr. Desire Ndushabandi, Rector of the Institute, and Mr. Charles Rangira, Director of Anesthesia, spent a week with the program administrators to learn about nurse anesthesia education here.
-The ambassadors knew of the good reputation of our program, and they wanted to observe our educational approach and resources.
 The purpose of the visit was for the ambassadors to learn about our teaching methods, evaluation techniques, interview process, and our 1988 transition from a diploma to a Master’s degree program.

 The Kigali Health Institute serves to train various types of health care workers in Rwanda, and directors are seeking to transition their anesthesia program to a Master’s level of preparation.
 While here, the visitors observed our program both at the medical center and our university.
-The university's International Programs Office discussed possibilities for faculty and student exchanges with the Institute.
 Since the visit, we have established an ongoing relationship between our programs, whereby we provide support to the KHI in terms of curriculum consultation, textbooks, and clinical teaching tools.
 The relationship has been beneficial to both sides, as we share our experiences with one another.

 In January, 2007, Dr. Rieker visited the Nurse Anesthesia Program at the Komfo Anoyke Teaching Hospital in Kumasi, Ghana.